 by his local church (FBC), Desmond enrolled at Covenant Baptist Theological

 Seminary where he is currently pursuing his Bachelor of Divinity degree.
-In January 2019 he was installed as a Pastor at Faith Baptist Church.
+In January 2019 he was ordained as a Pastor at Faith Baptist Church.
 Prior to his pastoral calling, he served as a Deacon at FBC from 2009-2018.

 Desmond and his wife Karene have been married since 2009.
 In 2014 they were blessed with a son, Caden, and in 2016 they had their second child, Sarai.
-They are expecting their third in June 2019.
+In 2019, they welcomed their third child, Chloe.
 In his off time, Desmond enjoys reading theology and spending time with his family.

 Pastor Rick Myers was graciously saved at age 22 in the summer of 1986 and has been faithfully kept by God these many years.
 Among God’s many blessings for which he is most thankful since that time has been meeting and marrying his wife Kathy.
 They married in 1992, and God has blessed them with 3 children – 2 of whom are now adults.
 Since his conversion, Rick has been a diligent student of God’s word, and enjoys studying theology, history, and many other subjects as well.
 He has served in leadership roles in several churches before coming to Faith Baptist Church.
 Rick and his family have been members of FBC since 2001, where Rick has served in various capacities, including an earlier term as an Elder for 4 years, a role in which he is thankful to be serving again.

 Ron and his wife Sabrina have been married since October 2002 and they have one daughter.